AK-Homberger/Alexa-Alarm-System-ESP32CAM/AlarmContact.md

 Thats all.

-For programming the device you need again the USB-To-Serial adapter.
+For programming the device, you need again the USB-To-Serial adapter.
 For programming connect it to RX/TX and GND.
 Close the Flash switch and press RST.
-The upload the sketch.
+Then upload the sketch.

 As module you have to set "Generic ESP8266 Device" in the Arduino IDE.